alistairjames/ajmdpython/CandidatesPython/README.md

 ``cd CandidatesPython/data/main/input``
 ``wget ftp://ftp.ebi.ac.uk/pub/contrib/UniProt/UniFIRE/rules/unirule-urml-latest.xml``

+After this the code is run with:
+``path_to/CandidatesPython/bin/candidates.sh main``  on linux
+and
+``python -m candidates.candidates_main main ``   from the CandidatesPython folder within a Python shell on Windows.

 ## What happens during a run?
 All the calculations are run following the initial command, but the code executes in four distinct stages.
 The first two are quick, the third is very slow, and the fourth is reasonably fast.